silkyskyj/CloDDce/readme_il2dce_silkyskyj.txt

   Ver      Date       Comment

   0.7.4    07/14/2025 Cumulative Update(CU202507)
                       Fixed: The score calculation is wrong when changing sides.
 A friendly kill may be counted if the player crashes into the ground or dies on their own.
-HUD messages related to automatic resupply and ammo refilling are displayed on units that include AI other than the player.
+HUD messages related to automatic resupply and ammo refilling are displayed on units that include AI other than the player. etc
   0.7.3    05/24/2025 Added: Ability to continue campaigns even if the player's AirGroup is not present in the ongoing mission file of the campaign.
                       Changed: Save and load the period set when creating a new campaign to a carrier file.
                       Fixed: "Collection has been modified; enumeration operation may not execute" error when generating a mission.
 Other minor bug fixes.